alasca-association/tarook/docs/usage/cluster-configuration.rst

 For an auto-generated complete list of variables, please refer to :doc:`Terraform docs </usage/terraform-docs>`.

-To activate automatic migration of Terraform backup files to Gitlab, adapt the Terraform section of your ``config.toml``: set `gitlab_backend` to True, set the URL of the Gitlab project, and optionally change the name of the Gitlab state object.
+To activate automatic backend of Terraform statefiles to Gitlab, adapt the Terraform section of your ``config.toml``: set `gitlab_backend` to True, set the URL of the Gitlab project and the name of the Gitlab state object.

 .. code:: toml